 If ever there was a sport that could shatter the stereotype of a person in a wheelchair, it is wheelchair basketball.

-A Recreational focused program is offered on Tuesday nights from 7:00-8:30 pm at Easter Seals House
+A mixed ability program is offered on Tuesday nights from 7:00-8:30 pm at Easter Seals House

 To play Boccia, players must repeatedly toss their ball within millimetres of the jack- while sitting in a wheelchair.